 To use an InputChannel (see page 7-6,) Local Keyboard Channel must be set to None.
 The InputChannel makes an external MIDI controller's continuous controllers behave as if they were the PC3A's physical controllers.
 When an external MIDI controller is sending a CC on the channel set for InputChannel, external CCs can control the destinations set for each of the PC3A's physical controllers.
 Send the default CC for a physical controller to control its destination (see the External MIDI CC Remapping For Local Keyboard Channel and Input Channel table below for defaults.)
 The CC is received in Setup Mode and sent to a Program based on the destination set in Setup Mode.
 In the Setup Editor, use the alphanumeric pad to set each PC3A physical controller Dest, OnControl or OffControl field to the CCs you assigned in Program Mode.
 When setting a CC destination, the number may turn into the name of the PC3A physical controller which uses that CC by default.
-If you create a Setup using Setup 126 Internal Voices as a template, the default CC numbers will already be set for each physical control setup, see Control Setup on page 6-9 for details.)
+If you create a Setup using Setup 126 Internal Voices as a template, the default CC numbers will already be set for each physical controller destination.
+(Don't save a Setup at ID 126, setup 126 Internal Voices is the PC3A's default Control Setup, see Control Setup on page 6-9 for details.)